sbp/rpgp-py/README.md

 Python bindings for [`rpgp`](https://github.com/rpgp/rpgp), exposed as the `openpgp` package.

-`rpgp-py` aims to make the Rust [`pgp`](https://docs.rs/pgp/latest/pgp/) implementation feel natural from Python while keeping the parts that matter for production use:

-- modern OpenPGP support from the `rpgp`/`pgp` ecosystem, including RFC 9580-era functionality,
+- support for RFC 9580
 - a typed Python surface (`.pyi` stubs ship with the package),
-- abi3 wheels for Python 3.10+,
+- wheels for Python 3.10+,
 - high-level helpers for common signing/encryption workflows,
 - detailed inspection APIs for packets, signatures, key bindings, and generated key material.